izanmubarak/Cryptora/README.md

 Cryptora is an easy-to-use Telegram bot service that can retrieve cryptocurrency data and news on demand for you, or your Telegram group.

+Version 2.2.1 fixes a bug with historical pricing displaying improperly.

 ## Features

 *Refer to "Supported Commands" to see how to use these features.*